zsteinkamp/zsteinkamp.github.io/resume.md

 * Co-designed and implemented customer-facing analytics site.
 * Responsible for application security design and ongoing security testing.
 * Assisted with design and implementation of frontend and social features.
-* Implemented novel image manipulation technology in Abobe Flash to map 16 bit monochrome images to 8 bit RGB computer displays in ways familiar to radiologists.
+* Implemented novel image manipulation technology in Abobe Flash to display and manipulate 16 bit monochrome images to 8 bit RGB computer displays in ways familiar to radiologists.

 #### Mar 2007 - Feb 2009
 {:.job-date}
 ### Dipity
 {:.job-company}
 #### Co-Founder and CTO
-* Assembled an awesome team to build a web application to automatically ingest and visualize data, primarily orgainzed by time.
+* Assembled an awesome team to build a web application to automatically ingest and visualize data, orgainzed by time.
 * Assisted in building a flexible, high performance, scalable application platform.
-Dipity.com at its peak was the most popular online timeline tool, with 2 million monthly unique visitors and serving millions of pages per month.
+Dipity.com at its peak was the most popular online timeline tool, with 2 million monthly unique visitors, along with several prominent customers in news media, education, and entertainment.
 * Orchestrated a move from colocated servers to Amazon EC2 to save money and increase reliability.
 * Responsible for all aspects of building the product -- from brainstorming to requirements definition to delegation to architecture to execution.
 * Technologically covered the gamut -- Machine setup, monitoring infrastructure, database administration, back-end architecture, security, Javascript/AJAX, product concepts, mockups, and graphics.